lm3nitro/Projects/New/Scapy/Scapy SRC Port Scan.md

 ## Script creation:

-As previousky stated in the beginning, I will be utilizing Python and along with the Scapy library:
+As previously stated in the beginning, I will be utilizing Python and along with the Scapy library:

 ![Pasted image 20241013191549](https://github.com/user-attachments/assets/0288b8c6-e0cc-426f-8204-29b82dd6a44e)